 Less popular than VS Code or WebStorm.

 The reason for its gaining popularity is that you spend less time making up your dev environment locally.
-You just connect your GitHub or GitLab, and Gitpod spins up a pre-configured containerized workspace with NodeJS (or whatever stack you define) already installed.
+You just connect your GitHub or GitLab, and Ona spins up a pre-configured containerized workspace with NodeJS (or whatever stack you define) already installed.
 It runs on top of VS Code, so you get that familiar UI, but in the cloud.

 Pre-authorized GitHub integration for quick setup.